Steve Carson: Early life and career

 Carson was born in Belfast where he attended Methodist College and subsequently was an undergraduate at Manchester University.
 His father Tom Carson was the long standing Features Editor of the Belfast Telegraph and his mother Patricia Carson was elected as a Belfast Councillor in 1973 for the Alliance Party, but died a few weeks later that year from cancer before she could take up her seat on the council.
 Carson trained as a producer/director with the BBC on flagship current affairs programmes such as Newsnight and Panorama before setting up his Mint Productions company in 2000.
 Carson has won a number of awards including a Royal Television Society award, two Irish National Media awards and the Jury Prize at the 2008 Celtic Media Festival.

 Mint Productions made many highly acclaimed documentaries and documentary series including the award winning Pearse, Haughey, Bertie.
 In 2008, he acted as co-executive producer—alongside his wife—on the genealogy series Who Do You Think You Are?.

 RTÉ

-On 30 January 2009, Carson was named by RTÉ as its new Director of Television.
+On 30 January 2009, Carson was named by RTÉ as its Director of Programmes, Television.

 In 2011, he was made RTÉ's editor of current affairs following RTÉ's defamation of Fr.
 Kevin Reynolds in "Mission to Prey".

+In 2024 he returned to RTÉ becoming their Director of Video.